You Are The Parent

 At MVPediatrics, Debby continues to expand her opportunities to work with children and families in crisis and in health with a dynamic, committed team.
 Her strengths include postpartum moms, anxiety in people of all ages, and dealing with loss at all of life’s stages.

-Sonia Erlich, MA, MFA
+Sonia Erlich, LMHC

 Sonia is a Behavioral Health Clinician who is deeply committed to the well being of youth, families, and communities.
 Her field experience has included wilderness therapy in Utah, case management in Boston, and group leadership in community centers and residential treatment facilities.
 As a Clinical Therapist, she has provided counseling to individuals, families, couples, and groups.
 Her therapeutic approach draws upon mind-body techniques, creative expression and trauma sensitivity.
 She has had more than a decade of working with people of various ages, identities, cultures, and life circumstances.